MarkWilcock/Python-Course/intermediate_challenges.md

 Click on the "Use this model" button to see the Python code.
 Copy this and use to get a basic result.

 Give a overview demo to the class.

+## Use an API

+The [Open Notify API server](http://api.open-notify.org/) has an public API to list people in space [here](http://api.open-notify.org/astros.json)

+Use this API to write the astronauts (first name, last name) in the ISS to a CSV or Excel file.